beaverbuilder/documentation/docs/beaver-builder/developer/conditionally-hidden-content.md

 `add_filter( 'get_the_excerpt', array( __CLASS__, 'fix_rest_excerpt_filter' ), 10, 2 );`

 ## How To Get The Fixes
-Update to Beaver Builder 2.5.1 as all of the fixes with conditionally hidden content are contained within the Beaver Builder Plugin 2.5.1 release.
+Update to Beaver Builder 2.5.1.
+All of the fixes with conditionally hidden content are contained within the Beaver Builder Plugin 2.5.1 release.